 Can you give us a brief overview of the programme?

-Most of the teaching has been done by quite a small number of individuals within Vets Now.
-We’ve had two diplomats telling us about the clinical side of things which has been absolutely excellent, it’s really taken the basics of the equipment and pushed it a lot further.
+Most of the teaching was done by quite a small number of individuals within Vets Now.
+We had two diplomates telling us about the clinical side of things which was absolutely excellent, it really took the basics of the equipment and pushed it a lot further.
 With some of the more common cases that we see, I’m now able to interpret a lot more, reading deeper into things like their blood-work.
-I’ve become much more of a finessed vet, rather than using the tools and equipment bluntly to get the basic information — it’s definitely about finessing your skills.
+I’ve become much more of a finessed vet, rather than using the tools and equipment bluntly to get the basic information – it’s definitely about finessing your skills.
 It’s sharpening your edge, which I suppose is the aim of the programme really.

 What topics did you cover?